Last updated: May 6, 2026

 Caregivers should not have to guess.
 The fastest Georgia contacts for comparing options are usually the aging network, the local library, and the specific school admissions office.

-- Georgia library finder: official library search
+- Georgia library finder: Use the official library search.

-- USG institution list: official campus directory
+- USG institution list: Use the official campus directory.

 Local resources in Georgia

-- Georgia Aging and Disability Resource Connection: 1-866-552-4464
+- Georgia Aging and Disability Resource Connection: Call 1-866-552-4464.

-- Georgia Public Library Service library finder: Find a library or call 404-235-7200
+- Georgia Public Library Service: Use the library finder or call 404-235-7200.

-- Georgia Library Service for the Blind and Print Disabled: statewide service or call 1-800-248-6701
+- Georgia Library Service for the Blind and Print Disabled: Call 1-800-248-6701.

-- HOPE HSE Grant help: official grant page or call 404-679-1645
+- HOPE HSE Grant help: Call 404-679-1645.

-- Georgia College Continuing and Professional Education: official page or call 478-445-5277
+- Georgia College Continuing and Professional Education: Call 478-445-5277.

-- Georgia Department of Labor virtual agent: call 1-877-709-8185 or use the service directory
+- Georgia Department of Labor virtual agent: Use the service directory or call 1-877-709-8185.

-- WorkSource Georgia account help: employment services registration page lists 404-982-7985 for assistance
+- WorkSource Georgia account help: The registration page lists 404-982-7985 for assistance.

 Diverse communities